2000 St. Louis Cardinals season

-The St. Louis Cardinals 2000 season was the team's 119th season in St. Louis, Missouri and the 109th season in the National League.
-The Cardinals went 95-67 during the season, their best finish since 1987, and won the National League Central division by ten games over the Cincinnati Reds.
-In the playoffs the Cardinals defeated the Atlanta Braves 3 games to 0 in the NLDS but lost to the New York Mets 4 games to 1 in the NLCS.
+The 2000 St. Louis Cardinals season was the team's 119th season in St. Louis, Missouri and the 109th season in the National League.
+The Cardinals went 95–67 during the season, their best finish since 1987, and won the National League Central by ten games over the Cincinnati Reds.
+In the playoffs the Cardinals defeated the Atlanta Braves a three-game sweep of the NLDS.
+They faced the New York Mets in the NLCS and lost in five games.